High-Resolution Book Covers

 Courtney Milan writes books about carriages, corsets, and smartwatches.
 Her books have received starred reviews in Publishers Weekly, Library Journal, and Booklist.
 She is a New York Times and a USA Today Bestseller.

-She lives in the Rocky Mountains with her husband, an exceptionally perfect dog, and an attack cat.
+She lives in the Rocky Mountains with her husband and an exceptionally perfect dog.

 Before she started writing romance, Courtney got a graduate degree in theoretical physical chemistry from UC Berkeley.
 After that, just to shake things up, she went to law school at the University of Michigan and graduated summa cum laude.
 Then she did a handful of clerkships.
 She was a law professor for a while.
 She now writes full-time.